 On my five week Bibbulmun Track thru-hike in 2018 trip I learned (via my Fitbit) that I was burning on average 5793 calories per day.
 While I was unable to weigh myself until around eight days after the hike, I estimated I had lost around 15 kg all up.

 All hikers will loose weight on hikes longer than a few days and the longer the trip the more you’ll lose but males in particular will tend to lose weight more rapidly.

 Hiking is one of those rare activities where you want food with lots of calories

-Not something that most of us really consider but I was surprised when I had some medical testing done recently.
-I discovered I was Vitamin D deficient.
+Not something that most of us really consider but I was surprised when I had some medical testing done recently as I discovered I was Vitamin D deficient.
 We usually get our doses of Vitamin D from exposure to the sun but Australians have been indoctrinated to being ‘sun smart’ by minimising sun exposure and covering up.
 In my case when my deficiency was detected it was winter time so while this wasn’t unusual, it was a surprise.

 After a multi-week hike I was again tested and my deficiency had rectified itself.